Poll Worker Information

 1. Good eye sight and hearing.

 2. Able to sit from 8:00 a.m. to 8:00 p.m.

 3. Inspectors must be able to lift up to 40 pounds.

-Pay Scale - Election judges and clerks are paid minimum wage of $7.25 per hour.
-Inspectors are paid $.50 more than minimum wage or $7.75 an hour.
-Inspectors picking up and returning election supplies will receive mileage at $0.50 per mile.
+Pay Scale - Election judges and clerks are paid minimum wage of $9.00 per hour or more and Inspectors are paid $9.50 per hour or more.
+Rural Inspectors picking up and returning election supplies will receive mileage at the current rate of $0.535 per mile.

-Training - A training session is held prior to each primary and general election.
-This is held two or three weeks before the election and lasts for one or two hours.
-All board members will be given a manual and will receive $7.25 for attending.
-Payment will be made when your check is issued for the election.
+Training - A training session is held prior to each Primary and General election.
+This is held approximately 1 week before the election date and lasts about 1 1/2 to 2 hours.
+Poll workers will be given a manual at training and paid a set amount of $15 for attending the training.
+Payment will be made when your check is issued for working the election.